 - To accept personal financial responsibility for any charges not covered by your insurance.

-- To keep appointments or to telephone the Health Center within a reasonable time ahead if you need to cancel.
+- To keep appointments or telephone the Health Center within a reasonable time ahead if you need to cancel.